Bit Blasting Probabilistic Programs

 \subsubsection{Exponential Distribution}

 In Figure~\ref{fig:expo_bdd}, we 3-bit blast an exponential distribution, i.e.\ we have a discrete exponential distribution over 8 values (0, 0.125, 0.25, $\ldots$, 0.875).
-The figure shows a 3-rooted BDD where each root labeled as $b_1, b_2$ and $b_3$ represents a bit in the returned value of 3 bits.
+The figure shows a 3-rooted OBDD where each root labeled as $b_1, b_2$ and $b_3$ represents a bit in the returned value of 3 bits.
 Consider that we fix the value of the flip corresponding to the node $f_1$ to be true, then for $b_1$, we would reach the terminal 1 and its value would be assigned 1.
 The operation of weighted model counting (WMC) would calculate the probability of $b_1$ to be 1 as \(6.14e^{-6}\) as node $f_1$ has probability \(6.14e^{-6}\) to be true.
-Similarly WMC can be used for other roots of this BDD.\@ Since each bit needs one BDD node, the overall BDD size grows linearly with the number of bits.
-Since WMC runs in time linear in the BDD size, probabilistic inference for an exponential distribution would run linear in the number of bits $\mathcal{O}(b)$.
+Similarly WMC can be used for other roots of this OBDD.\@ Since each bit needs one OBDD node, the overall OBDD size grows linearly with the number of bits.
+Since WMC runs in time linear in the OBDD size, probabilistic inference for an exponential distribution would run linear in the number of bits $\mathcal{O}(b)$.
 Another example of OBDD for a uniform distribution can be found in the appendix.

-For all programs \(\prog{}\) obtained through the judgement \(\comp_b\), if \(\prog{} \comp (\varphi, \gamma, w)\), then \(\varphi\) is the Boolean formula that represents the return value of the program.
+For all programs \(\prog{}\) obtained through the judgement \(\comp_b\), if \(\prog{} \comp (\varphi, \gamma, w)\), then \(\varphi\) is the tuple of Boolean formulae representing the return value of the program.
 We argue that the return value of \(\prog{}\) is always a mixture of exponential distributions making its OBDD size linear in the number of bits.